 - If the student does not qualify for DC, they can still be enrolled in the course but can only earn AP credit

 - It saves money!
-Students can earn up to two courses of college credit each semester at no cost.
+Students can earn up to fourteen courses of college credit at no cost.
 It reduces the cost of tuition and textbooks resulting in thousands of dollars in savings.

 - It gets many prerequisites out of the way.